-The Mountain Farm Museum and Oconaluftee Visitor Center and located at the entrance to the Great Smoky Mountains National Park on U.S. Highway 441 near Cherokee, North Carolina.
+The Mountain Farm Museum and Oconaluftee Visitor Center are located at the entrance to the Great Smoky Mountains National Park on U.S. Highway 441 near Cherokee, North Carolina.
 The Blue Ridge Parkway ends nearby.
 Stop by the Oconaluftee Visitor Center for plenty of maps, guides, exhibits and helpful park rangers and programs.

 The Mountain Farm Museum includes farm buildings, most dating around 1900, that were moved from their original locations throughout the Great Smoky Mountain National Park to create an open-air museum.
 Visitors can explore a log farmhouse, barn, apple house, springhouse, and a working blacksmith shop to get a sense of how families may have lived 100 years ago.
 It's a beautiful setting for a stroll.